naiad-auv/naiad-auv-software/documentation/spa_over_can_bus.md

 This document includes some first thoughts on how Space Plug-and-Play Avionics (SPA) architecture can be used over CAN bus.

+# Terms and Definitions
+### Space Plug-and-Play Avionics (SPA)
+* Central Addressing Service: The Central Addressing Service (CAS) is responsible for providing logical address blocks to be assigned to each hardware or soft ware c omponent.
+The CAS stores the logical address block and logical address for each SPA Manager in the SPA Net work.
+* Plug-and-Play (PnP): Ability to connect a device to the larger system and have the two work together with little or no set-up required (e.g., automated system recognition and data exchange)
+* SPA Lookup Service: The SPA Lookup Service is responsible for accepting component registration and providing data source route information for components requesting a particular type of service (or returning a nack if the service is not available).
+* SPA Manager: The SPA manager is responsible for performing discovery for a particular subnet.
+It maps incoming packets to the correct SPA endpoint on the subnet, encapsulating the SPA packet with the correct protocol header.
+In the reverse direction it removes the protocol header and possibly adds a new header conforming to the subnet the packet is about to enter.
+It is also responsible for topology discovery and reporting within the subnet.

 ### Space Plug-and-Play Avionics rationale
 * Design and construction of a component can take months or years but assemble should be counted in hours or days.